Frequently Asked Questions

 Preferences for a particular teacher will be honored, subject to the constraints of individual faculty teaching loads.
 Students are free to change teachers during their course of study, and are indeed encouraged to avail themselves of the differing viewpoints and insights that studying with various members of the faculty will provide.
 Composition majors typically receive weekly private lessons with the faculty, and also meet together each week as a group seminar for the critique of new works, presentations by visiting composers, and the discussion of issues of mutual interest.

 Both undergraduate and graduate applicants should submit a portfolio of their work representing a variety of forms and media.
 Undergraduate applicants should include two to four works; graduate applicants should include four to six works.
 Also required is a list of the applicant's completed compositions, including date of composition, instrumentation, duration, and any performances.
-Recordings of performances are recommended for B.M., B.S.O.F. and M.M. applicants; these should be compiled on one CD with the track list indicated on the CD case.
+Recordings of performances are recommended for B.M., B.S.O.F. and M.M. applicants.
 D.M. applicants are required to submit recorded performances demonstrating the range of their abilities, and must include one work for large instrumental ensemble (orchestra, wind ensemble, chamber orchestra or sinfonietta) - with recording if possible.